-2. Overplot of 2016 Uccle and meteoLCD total ozone measurements (new!)
+2. Overplot of 2017 (new!)
+Uccle and meteoLCD total ozone measurements.

-3. 3D plot of total ozone column for latitude region [45 to 50] from 1964 to 2007 and maps of all of meteoLCD measurements (from WOUDC)
+3. 3D plot of total ozone column for latitude region [45 to 50] from 1964 to 2007 and maps of all of meteoLCD measurements (from WOUDC, many years missing!)

 4. Older dobson files are in the data archive